-Winter blues got me hard this year, even though every year I prepare myself for several months of gym climbing and hermit-ing (AKA eating my weight in snickerdoodles and sushi.)
+Winter blues got me hard this year.
+Every year I try and prepare myself for several months of gym climbing and hermit-ing (AKA eating my weight in snickerdoodles and sushi.)

-I booked it to the southeast for my annual getaway trip, in search of sandstone cracks and hopefully another round at Fists of Fury (5.12c), a heinous roof crack at the Tennessee Wall.
-Even though the route was sopping wet from rain a few days earlier, Evan Raines and I had a full-value day and a half of some of the best single-pitch climbing the southeast has to offer.
-From the mind-blowing roof on Superwave (a Kirk Brode 5.11c/d) to the classic 5.10b, Love Handle, we explored both east and west walls until the last light faded.
+This year, I booked it to the southeast in search of sandstone cracks at the Tennessee Wall.
+From the mind-blowing roof on Superwave (a Kirk Brode 5.11c/d) to the classic 5.10b, Love Handle, Evan Raines and I had a full-value day climbing until the last light faded.
 The weather gods gifted us with clear, blue skies both days.

 Shaina and I both agreed that slopers were our anti-style.
-In fact, BOULDERING is kind of my anti-style, since I do so little of it.
-I have nothing against bouldering.
-I love watching people float up fifteen, twenty feet of rock to float back down with great ease.
-From years of observation, I’ve concluded that boulderers have style—unlike me, who mostly exhibits awkward, janky movement up routes combined with rapid, shallow breathing and Elvis leg asking, (with shaky voice) “Is this piece any good?!”
+In fact, BOULDERING is kind of my anti-style.
+From years of observation, I’ve concluded that boulderers have style—unlike me, who mostly exhibits awkward movement up routes combined with rapid, shallow breathing and Elvis leg, shakily asking nobody, “Is this piece any good?!”

 Hey guys, I bouldered AND I did it with shaky Elvis leg.